jozefg/drafts/parametricity.md

 In fact, we can kinda see that this is the *only* thing it could do.
 If it didn't, then somehow it'd have to create a value of type `a`, but we know that that's impossible!
+(Yeah, yeah, I know, bottom.
+Look the other way for now)

 Similarly, if `map id` is just `id`, then we know that `map` isn't randomly dropping some elements of our list.
 Since `map` isn't